untrivial/learning-python/README.md

 ### 7/12/2023 - Made a Kaggle account! https://www.kaggle.com/untrivial

 ### 7/23/2023 - Putting all my CS notes into Obsidian for PKM

+### 7/23/2023 - Started Learn Flask for Python - Full Tutorial by freeCodeCamp.org